Here are a few ideas for making Black History Month an opportunity for learning and sharing about our rich Catholic traditions with your family.

 Learn about Black Catholics

-The National Black Catholic Congress has put together a great snapshot of 16 black saints.
-Take a look at this list:
+The National Black Catholic Congress has put together a list of noteworthy black Catholics.
+Here are just a few saints from this list:

 - St. Anthony the Great of Thebes